Phelsuma lineata: Description

-The lined day gecko commonly measures between 4-6″ (10-15 cm) in length.
+The lined day gecko commonly measures 4–6 inches (10–15 cm) in total length (tail included).
 Males are more colorful than females, having a medium-green base color, red splotches on the lower back and head, and a brown to black lateral band on each side.
 The tail may be blue.
 The underside is pale.

-Distribution and Habitat
+Distribution and habitat

 The lined day gecko prefers to reside in humid subtropical climatic zones along northern and eastern parts of Madagascar.
-The lined day gecko and its subspecies can be found in both mid- and low- elevated sites along the east coast of the island.
+The lined day gecko and its subspecies can be found in both mid-elevated and low-elevated sites along the east coast of the island.